Better-HPC/keystone-python-client/docs/logging.md

 ## Session IDs

-Each client session is assigned a unique correlation ID (CID) that accompanies all emitted log records and requests.
+Each client session is assigned a unique correlation ID (CID) that accompanies all emitted log records.
-This identifier provides a reference value for correlating client and API logs across multiple endpoints and services.
 CID values are accessible as logging fields or directly from an active client session, demonstrated below:

 === "Synchronous"